 Group L: England, Croatia, Ghana, Panama

-Winner: England Runner-up: Croatia Third (advances): Ghana Out: Panama
+Third (advances): Ghana

 The call: England win the group.
 Croatia qualify.
 ModriÄ gets one more knockout round.